Steve Reed (politician): Parliamentary career

+Selection

 Reed's first attempt to enter Parliament was in Lambeth, contesting the Labour nomination for the Streatham constituency in 2008, on the retirement of Keith Hill.
 In March of that year, Reed was beaten to the nomination by Chuka Umunna.

 On 3 November 2012, Reed defeated former Croydon Council leader Val Shawcross by three votes to become the Labour candidate for Croydon North.
 The by-election followed the death of the former Labour MP for Croydon North Malcolm Wicks, and was won by Reed on 29 November 2012.

+In opposition

+Miliband frontbench (2013–2015)

 In October 2013, Reed was appointed a Shadow Home Office Minister by the Labour leader Ed Miliband.

 In the 2015 general election, Reed was re-elected with 33,513 votes (a 62.5% share, up 6.6% from the previous general election in 2010) and a majority of 21,364 (39.9%) with a 62.3% turnout.